mauriciog24/openstagram-pytest/README.md

     | Activate | .\env\scripts\activate | source env/bin/activate |

 5. Install the requirements with `pip3 install -r requirements.txt`
+6. Go to the project directory with `cd openstagram`
-6. Run the tests with `pytest openstagram/tests`
+7. Run the tests with `pytest tests --host=localhost --port=8000`

 #